 However, there are established and reputable credit repair services out there.
 Credit unions, universities, non-profit credit counseling services, and consumer protection agencies may be able to offer credit repair services as well.
 These types of services can do the following for you:

 Remember that the Credit Repair Organization Act (CROA) is there to protect you when dealing with a credit repair service.
 For example, a credit repair service is legally prohibited from lying to you about the services they can provide and they’re not permitted to charge you until they’ve completed their job.
 The repair service must also provide in writing how much their services will cost you in total and how long the company will need to deliver results.
-You can check out our credit repair reviews like our The Credit People review to see which services are best for you.
+You can check out our credit repair reviews like our Credit Saint reviews or our Sky Blue reviews to see which services are best for you.

 You can accomplish most of the things that credit repair services do on your own for little to no money.
 For example, you’re entitled to a free credit report from the major credit bureaus, which include Experian, Equifax, and TransUnion, on an annual basis.
 You’re also eligible for a free credit report if you’re unemployed and have plans to search for a job within a period of 60 days or if you were subject to identity theft.